2. The gospel of the kingdom, 3:1-4:25

 orghV (h) "wrath" - Used of divine wrath.
 The word, when used of God, "is not the emotion of anger, but that part of his divine holiness that actively repudiates that which is unholy in his creatures", Mounce.

-oun "therefore" - thus.
-Drawing a logical conclusion / inferential.
+oun "therefore" - Inferential, drawing a logical conclusion.

 poihsate (poiew) aor. imp. "produce" - do, make.
 Here, the aorist indicates a specific act is required, namely to "bear fruit."

 karpon (oV) sing. "fruit" - Accusative direct object of the verb "make" = "produce".
 The singular implies that "works" plural is not in John's mind, but rather a changed life, a new heart, orientation... eg., the one who has received mercy will be merciful, such is befitting of their repentance.

 axion adj. "worthy / in keeping with" - worthy, befitting.
 The adjective is probably attributive, limiting "fruit", "produce worthy fruit", although it could be viewed as the accusative complement of "fruit", standing in a double accusative construction; see Culy, Lk.3:8.

 thV metanoiaV (a) gen. "of repentance" - This genitive is probably adjectival, epexegetic, limiting / modifying "fruit" by specifying the "worthy fruit" in mind, "namely, the fruit of repentance."
 Olmstead suggests it serves as the genitive complement of axion, "worthy".
 "Prove the sincerity of your repentance by your life and conduct", Barclay.

 mh doxhte (dokew) aor. subj. "do not think" - [and] do you not suppose, presume.
 A subjunctive of prohibition; "Do not fool yourselves", "do not give yourself false hope by saying ......"
 TH.